Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Concluding Remarks

-Finally, though our class of joint models is a natural extension of earlier models dealing with either recurrent events, competing recurrent events, longitudinal marker, and terminal events, one may impugn it as not realistic, but instead view it as more of a futuristic class of models, since existing data sets were not gathered in the manner for which these joint models apply.
+Finally, though our class of joint models is a natural general extension of earlier models dealing with either recurrent events, competing recurrent events, longitudinal marker, and terminal events, one may impugn it as perhaps not realistic, but instead view it as more of a futuristic class of models, since existing data sets were not gathered (yet) in the manner for which these joint models apply.
 For instance, in the example pertaining to gout in Section \ref{sec: scenarios}, the SUR level and CKD status are not continuously monitored.
-However, with the advent of smart devices, such as smart wrist watches, embedded sensors, black boxes, etc., made possible by miniaturized technology, high-speed computing, almost limitless cloud-based memory capacity, and availability of rich cloud-based databases, the era is, in our opinion, fast approaching when continuous monitoring of longitudinal markers, health status, occurrences of different types of recurrent events, be it on a human being, an experimental animal or plant, a machine such as an airplane or car, an engineering system, a business entity, etc. will become more of a standard rather than an exception.
-By developing the models and methods of analysis for such future complex and advanced data sets, {\em even} before they become available and real, will hasten and prepare us for their eventual arrival.
+However, with the advent of smart devices, such as smart wrist watches, embedded sensors, black boxes, etc., made possible by miniaturized technology, high-speed computing, almost limitless cloud-based memory capacity, and availability of rich cloud-based databases, the era is, in our opinion, fast approaching when continuous monitoring of longitudinal markers, health status, occurrences of different types of recurrent events, be it on a human being, an experimental animal or plant, a machine such as a car, an airplane, a nuclear power plant, a medical equipment, or a space satellite in engineering settings, a company in a economic or business setting, etc., will become more of a standard rather than an exception.
+It is our hope that by developing the models and inferential methods for such future complex and advanced data sets, {\em even} before they become available and real, that this will hasten and prepare us all for their eventual and certain arrival.